AdobeDocs/workfront-learn.en/help/manage-work/approval-processes-and-milestone-paths/create-a-single-use-approval-process.md

 ---
-title: Creating a single-use approval process
+title: Create a single-use approval process
-description: Learn how to create a single-use approval process on an object in [!DNL  Workfront].
+description: Learn how to create a single-use approval process on an object in Workfront.
 activity: use
 feature: Approvals
 thumbnail: 335225.jpeg